-For engines with few operating hours that do not receive periodic maintenance according to the maintenance schedule on page 25, maintenance should be carried out in accordance with the schedule: "Annually" "Every 5th year"
+Periodic maintenance every 2,400 hours of operation (carried out at 2,400, hours that do not receive periodic maintenance according to the maintenance schedule on page 29, maintenance should be carried out in accordance with the schedule: "Annually"

 Block the starting device when working on the engine.
 If the engine starts accidentally, there is a SERIOUS RISK OF INJURY.